TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

    :ref:`data-type-bool`

 :aspect:`Description`
-   If set, the link is first wrapped with :ts:`wrap` and then the
+   If set, the link is first wrapped with :typoscript:`wrap` and then the
    <A>-tag.

 :aspect:`Default`